 - Employment-related activities, such as a job interview if you have been notified of a future layoff at your current employer.

-- Family obligations, including sudden illness, accident or death, or if you need to pick up a child if their school has closed early or if they are sick (in some workplaces, you may also be able to leave early to take your child (or pet) to the doctor (or veterinarian).
-Only you can judge your supervisor’s flexibility and understanding).
+- Family obligations, including sudden illness, accident or death, or if you need to pick up a child if the school has closed early or if the child is sick.
+In some workplaces, you may also be able to leave early to take your child to the doctor or your pet to the veterinarian.
+Only you can judge your supervisor’s flexibility and understanding.

 - Personal reasons: Illness, for example, or a condition such as severe cramps, migraine, an allergic reaction, or a dental emergency such a root canal or a toothache.
-Doctor’s appointments or medical tests can also be valid reasons to leave the office before closing time, though in general you should aim to schedule these outside of business hours if possible.
-(If you do need to leave work early for a medical appointment, it may be beneficial to note that you attempted to schedule the appointment before or after work, or during your lunch hour, but no appointments were available.)
+Doctor’s appointments or medical tests can also be valid reasons to leave the office before closing time.
+In general, though, you should aim to schedule these outside of business hours if possible.
+(If you do need to leave work early for a medical appointment, it may be beneficial to note that you attempted to schedule the appointment before or after work, or during your lunch hour, but that no appointments were available.)

 Bad Reasons for Leaving Work Early